Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma: Results

 \subsection{Shearer's point process}

-We describe $1$-dependent PPs with a $1$-hard-core.
-For a given $M\in\MeasuresBoundedX$, there is at most one such PP. We call it \emph{Shearer's PP}, as it generalises the discrete construction introduced by Shearer~\cite{Shearer__OnAProblemOfSpencer__Comb_1985}.
+This section is about $1$-dependent PPs with an $1$-hard-core.
+For a given intensity measure, there is at most one such PP. If it exists, call it \emph{Shearer's PP}, as it generalises the BRF construction of Shearer~\cite{Shearer__OnAProblemOfSpencer__Comb_1985}.